 Nomenclature

 Herein we follow Tschopp et al. (2015) for diplodocoid phylogeny and Royo-Torres et al. (2017) for turiasaurian phylogeny.
-We also follow Tschopp et al. (2015) in referring to the bony protuberances on the dorsal or dorsolateral aspect of cervical rib shafts as “dorsal processes”, regardless of the angles formed between these processes’ posterior margins and the rib shafts (obtuse, right, or acute).
+We also follow Tschopp et al. (2015) in referring to the bony protuberances on the dorsal or dorsolateral aspect of cervical rib shafts as “dorsal processes”, regardless of the angles formed between the posterior margins of these processes and the rib shafts (obtuse, right, or acute).

 Cervical ribs

-With few exceptions, the cervical vertebrae of most tetrapods have bicipital (two-headed) costal elements, which are serially homologous with the freely-moving dorsal or thoracic ribs and with the fused caudal ribs that provide the transverse processes of caudal vertebrae.
-Typically each of these costal elements articulates ventrally with the vertebral centrum at the parapophysis, and dorsally with the neural arch at the diapophysis.
+With few exceptions, the cervical vertebrae of most tetrapods have bicipital (two-headed) costal elements, which are serially homologous with both the freely-moving dorsal or thoracic ribs and the fused caudal ribs that provide the transverse processes of caudal vertebrae.
+Typically, each of these costal elements articulates ventrally with the vertebral centrum at the parapophysis, and dorsally with the neural arch at the diapophysis.
 (In dorsal vertebrae, the parapophysis may be shifted upwards onto the neural arch.)
-These two articulations form a bony tunnel or canal on either side of the vertebra, the transverse foramen, through which the vertebral artery passes.
+These two articulations form a bony tunnel or canal, the transverse foramen, on either side of the vertebra through which the vertebral artery passes.

 Both the morphology and the nomenclature of the costal elements in the cervical series vary widely among tetrapod clades (Figure 1).
 In non-avian reptiles, the costal elements of the cervical vertebrae are called “cervical ribs” (Romer 1956), whether they fuse to their respective vertebrae (as in sauropodomorphs) or retain synovial articulations with the vertebrae (as in non-avian theropods).
-The cervical ribs usually bear a posteriorly-projecting shaft of bone, which in extreme cases may overlap several vertebral centra and greatly exceed the lengths of the longest dorsal ribs (Russell and Zheng 1993:2089–2090, Wedel et al. 2000:358–359).
+The cervical ribs usually bear a posteriorly projecting shaft of bone, which in extreme cases may overlap several vertebral centra and greatly exceed the lengths of the longest dorsal ribs (Russell and Zheng 1993:2089–2090, Wedel et al. 2000:358–359).

-In birds the costal elements fuse to the cervical vertebrae and are known as costal processes (processus costalis, Zweers et al. 1987, Baumel and Witmer 1993).
+In birds, the costal elements fuse to the cervical vertebrae and are known as costal processes (processus costalis, Zweers et al. 1987, Baumel and Witmer 1993).
 The bony loop formed by the fusion of each costal element to its respective vertebra is called the ansa costotransversaria.

 In mammals, including humans, the cervical costal elements fuse to their respective vertebrae and are referred to as transverse processes (Schaefer et al. 2009, White et al. 2011).
 In human anatomy and medicine, the term cervical rib refers to a developmental segmentation anomaly in which one or more of the cervical vertebrae bears a large, mobile (unfused) rib like those of the thoracic vertebrae (Beck 1905, Todd 1912).
 These cervical ribs may be present unilaterally or bilaterally, and they often pathologically compress the large blood vessels and nerves at the thoracic outlet and deep to the clavicles (Sanders and Hammond 2002, Henry et al. 2018).

 The human anatomical and clinical terminology is unfortunate because it almost completely obscures the homology of the costal elements and their attachments with those of other tetrapods.
-In humans, the fused costal elements are referred to as transverse processes, but in other tetrapods the transverse process is the portion of the neural arch that the costal element articulates with, not the costal element itself.
+In humans, the fused costal elements are referred to as transverse processes, but in other tetrapods the transverse process is the portion of the neural arch with which the costal element articulates, not the costal element itself.
 In most other tetrapods, the cervical costal elements are known as cervical ribs, but in humans the term “cervical rib” is instead used for rare cases of developmentally displaced thoracic ribs.
-The “cervical transverse processes” of humans and the “cervical ribs” of sauropods are both bicipital costal elements, which start out as separate ossifications but fuse to their respective vertebrae over the course of ontogeny, forming a complete bony loop that bounds the transverse foramen, and both serve as anchors for hypaxial neck muscles.
+The “cervical transverse processes” of humans and the “cervical ribs” of sauropods are both bicipital costal elements, which start out as separate ossifications but that fuse to their respective vertebrae over the course of ontogeny, forming a complete bony loop that bounds the transverse foramen, and both serve as anchors for hypaxial neck muscles.

 Sauropod cervical rib morphology